-In Massachusetts, it is identity theft (also called identity fraud) to obtain or use other people’s personal identifying information without their permission to purchase goods or services or obtain credit.
+In Massachusetts, identity theft (also called identity fraud) is to obtain or use other people’s personal identifying information without their permission to purchase goods or services or obtain credit.

 Identity theft involves stealing a person’s identifying information and using the information to access the victim’s financial accounts or establish new credit accounts.
 In the process of impersonating the victim, the thief can ruin the victim’s credit and run up huge bills.
 Identity thieves obtain personal information online, from public records, and by stealing mail, trash, and wallets.

 For general information on the crime of identity theft, see The Crime of Identity Theft.